JohnnyFoulds/Postdown/README.rst

 * Removed overused horizontal rule.
 * Added logging to aid debugging.
 * Handle empty example body.
+* Handle example response body that is not JSON.

 There are still some unsafe checks left for the moment to allow for validation that no new errors are introduced.